 - 117. Plaintiffs restate, reallege, and incorporate by reference each of the allegations set forth in the rest of this Complaint as if fully set forth herein. - 118.
-At all material times, each Defendant manufactured, marketed, sold, distributed, and otherwise placed the APAP Products into the stream of commerce. - 119.
-At all material times, each Defendant intended for the APAP Products to be consumed and ingested by pregnant women, like Plaintiff Mother; and each Defendant impliedly warranted that the APAP Products and their component parts were of merchantable quality, safe, fit for such use, and adequately tested. - 120.
-Each Defendant was aware that consumers, including Plaintiff Mother, would consume and ingest the APAP Products as directed by the Products' labels and promotional materials.
+At all material times, Defendants manufactured, marketed, sold, distributed, and otherwise placed the APAP Products into the stream of commerce. - 119.
+At all material times, Defendants intended for the APAP Products to be consumed and ingested by pregnant women, like Plaintiff Mother; and Defendants impliedly warranted that the APAP Products and their component parts were of merchantable quality, safe, fit for such use, and adequately tested. - 120.
+Defendants were aware that consumers, including Plaintiff Mother, would consume and ingest the APAP Products as directed by the Products' labels and promotional materials.
 Therefore, Plaintiff Mother was a foreseeable user of the APAP Products. - 121.
-But each Defendant failed to disclose that APAP has dangerous propensities when used as intended during pregnancy and that use of the APAP Products carries an increased risk of developing severe injuries, including Plaintiff Child's injuries.
+But Defendants failed to disclose that APAP has dangerous propensities when used as intended during pregnancy and that use of the APAP Products carries an increased risk of developing severe injuries, including Plaintiff Child's injuries. - 122.
+The APAP Products were expected to reach, and did in fact reach consumers, including Plaintiff Mother, without substantial change in the condition in which they were manufactured and sold by Defendants. - 123.
+Plaintiff Mother was an intended beneficiary of the implied warranties made by Defendants to purchasers of the APAP Products, including Plaintiff Mother. - 124.
+In reliance upon Defendants' implied warranties, Plaintiff Mother purchased and used the APAP Products as indicated, and in the foreseeable manner normally intended, recommended, promoted, and marketed by Defendants.
+The failure of the APAP Products to be of merchantable quality, to be safe or fit for their intended use, or to be adequately tested was a substantial factor in causing Plaintiffs' injuries and damages.

-- The APAP Products were expected to reach, and did in fact reach consumers, including Plaintiff Mother, without substantial change in the condition in which they were manufactured and sold by each Defendant. - 123.
-Plaintiff Mother was an intended beneficiary of the implied warranties made by each Defendant to purchasers of the APAP Products, including Plaintiff Mother. - 124.
-In reliance upon each Defendant's implied warranties, Plaintiff Mother purchased and used the APAP Products as indicated, and in the foreseeable manner normally intended, recommended, promoted, and marketed by each Defendant.
-The failure of the APAP Products to be of merchantable quality, to be safe or fit for their intended use, or to be adequately tested was a substantial factor in causing Plaintiffs' injuries and damages. - 125.
-Each Defendant breached its implied warranties to Plaintiffs in that the APAP Products were not of merchantable quality, nor were they safe or fit for their intended use or adequately tested. - 126.
-The harm caused by the APAP Products far outweighed their benefit, rendering the APAP Products more dangerous than an ordinary consumer or user would expect and more dangerous than alternative products. - As a direct and proximate result of each Defendant's breach of express warranty, 127.
-Plaintiffs have suffered permanent injuries, significant pain and suffering, emotional distress, lost wages and earning capacity, and diminished quality of life.
+- 125. Defendants breached their implied warranties to Plaintiffs in that the APAP Products were not of merchantable quality, nor were they safe or fit for their intended use or adequately tested. - 126.
+The harm caused by the APAP Products far outweighed their benefit, rendering the APAP Products more dangerous than an ordinary consumer or user would expect and more dangerous than alternative products. - 127.
+As a direct and proximate result of Defendants' breach of implied warranties, Plaintiffs have suffered permanent injuries, significant pain and suffering, emotional distress, lost wages and earning capacity, and diminished quality of life.
 Plaintiffs respectfully seek all damages to which they may be legally entitled.